Héctor J. Hernández Marcial

 Rev. Héctor J. Hernández Marcial currently serves as Director of Community Engagement.
 In this role, Héctor’s primary responsibility is to identify, establish, and deepen collaborative relationships that strengthen all NBA programs’ work and capacity.
 He also works with other NBA staff to design, implement and evaluate programs with specific attention given to leadership development and advocacy/activism/organizing initiatives.
 In addition to that, Hector also collaborates with all of NBA’s program areas to ensure diverse voices are included and heard equitably.

-Before becoming the Director of Community Engagement, Héctor served as Connect Coordinator and support for NBA's Mental Health & Wellness Initiative, where his focus was specifically on Hispanic/Latinx communities.
+Before becoming the Director of Community Engagement, Héctor served as Connect Coordinator and supported NBA’s Mental Health & Wellness Initiative, where his focus was specifically on Hispanic/Latinx communities.
 As Connect Coordinator, Héctor launched and served as convener of the second cohort (2018-2020) of the Prison and Jail Ministries Peer Learning and Wellness Group.
-In addition to that, Héctor launched the NBA's first Spanish-speaking Peer Learning and Wellness Group provided group in 2020, from which he is one of this group's conveners.
+In addition to that, Héctor launched the NBA’s first Spanish-speaking Peer Learning and Wellness Group in 2020, for which he is one of the group’s conveners.
 Lastly, Héctor supervises all other Peer Learning and Wellness Groups for NBA.

 Héctor was born in the beautiful Caribbean island of Puerto Rico.
 He enjoys running reading comic books as self-care practices.
 He is a toy collector, sci-fi nerd who loves Star Wars and Animation geek.
 He has been married to his lovely wife Lorna B. Hernández since 1996, and together they are the proud parents of 6 cats (yes six cats!).

 Why do you feel “called to care” about Disciples health and social service ministry?